exafmm/ryoanji/README.md

 ## Accuracy and correctness

-The demonstrator apps are configured by default to use an opening angle of `theta = 0.5` and spherical hexadecapole `(P=4)` expansions.
+The demonstrator apps are configured by default to use an opening angle of `theta = 0.5` cartesian quadrupole expansions.
 This yields a 1st-percentile error of `~5e-4` in the accelerations.

 ```
 $$$ mpiexec -np 8 ./interface/global_forces_gpu